Thursday, October 10, 6-8:30pm

 free! dinner provided!

-Join Media Burn and the National Public Housing Museum for a truly special evening of cinema under the stars.
+On 10/10/19, Media Burn and the National Public Housing Museum hosted a truly special evening of cinema under the stars.

 - “More Than One Thing” by Steven Carver, 1969, tells of the dreams and aspirations of Billy Towns, an African American teenager growing up in the infamous Pruitt-Igoe housing project in St. Louis.
 Footage courtesy Washington University.

 - “Voices of Cabrini” by Ronit Bezalel, 1999.
 Shot over a four-year period, this gripping documentary chronicles the demolition of the Cabrini-Green housing project from the perspectives of residents, community activists, and local business owners.